Landrito/School/CS 480/assignment06/README.md

-PA4 Asset Importer
+PA6 Texture Loading
 ===========================================

 General Information
 -------------------

-This program shows the successful use of the Open Asset Importer Library.
+This program shows the successful use of the Open Asset Importer Library to import and render an object with a texture.

 Run Instructions
 ----------------

 Make the file in build.
-Then run the executable Matrix in the bin file passing the file name of the model as a command line argument.
+Then run the executable Matrix in the bin file passing the file name of the model and the file name of the texture as command line arguments.

 Interactions